Skip to main content

 Images with thanks to Cesar Australia.

-When should I use the TIMERITE® spring spray?
+When should I use TIMERITE®?

-• Avoid sowing highly susceptible pasture species or crops into paddocks known to have high mite numbers
+• Avoid sowing highly susceptible pasture species or crops into paddocks known to have high mite numbers.

-• Incorporate a cereal crop into your rotation to reduce mite numbers
+• Incorporate a cereal crop into your rotation to reduce mite numbers.

 Find your TIMERITE® Best spray date